 - Smart strategies for handling Survivor Benefit Plans and military pension and retirement.

 - In-depth understanding of the Servicemembers Civil Relief Act and how it could impact your case.

 During this tough time, you need an experienced Huntsville military divorce attorney by your side who understands military regulations and how they affect divorces in Alabama.
 Contact us today to find out how our skilled legal team will fight for your rights and the future you deserve.
 Call now for a consultation: (256) 551-0500!

 Military Divorce Process in Alabama

 The following information applies only to divorces where one or both parties are current or previous members of the military.
 If you are not part of the military, please see our pages on contested divorces and uncontested divorces in Huntsville, Alabama.

-In order to file for divorce in Alabama, you or your spouse must reside in the state or be stationed here.
-Generally speaking, if one spouse resides in Alabama, he or she may file for divorce here as long as he or she has been in the state for at least six months – no matter where in the world the other spouse currently resides.
+To file for divorce in Alabama, you or your spouse must reside in the state or be stationed here.
+Generally speaking, if one spouse lives in Alabama, he or she may file for divorce here as long as he or she has been in the state for at least six months – no matter where in the world the other spouse currently resides.

 Both parties in the divorce must understand the protections that are in place for deployed service members:

-- Courts in Alabama have the option to postpone divorce proceedings until an active-duty spouse is back in the country and can appear in court on his or her own behalf.
+- Courts in Alabama have the option to delay divorce proceedings until an active-duty spouse is back in the country and can appear in court on his or her behalf.
 This protection is provided under the Servicemembers Civil Relief Act.